zzarcon/ember-cli-base64-converter/README.md

 > Convert imageUrl to base64 effortless

 Simple ember addon that provides a Service to convert imageUrls to base64 in a Promise way.
+It uses [DS.PromiseObject](emberjs.com/api/data/classes/DS.PromiseObject.html) to make it easy to access the image content.

 ## Installation